Nasal Delivery of Therapeutics and Vaccines

 The anatomy and physiology of the nasal cavity creates a number of unique opportunities for the successful delivery of drugs and vaccines.
 This can be locally, systemically or directly to the central nervous system.
 This utility has resulted in growing interest from scientists looking to administer both therapeutic agents and vaccines via the nasal delivery route.
 This interest has been fuelled by a number of factors, not least the surge in interest in delivering Covid-19 prophylactic treatments and vaccines to the nasal cavity, the site of first infection.

 Devices delivering drugs or vaccines into the nasal can generally be divided into those delivering either a liquid or dry powder formulation.
-At Upperton Pharma Solutions we have seen a surge in interest in delivery by both of these formulation approaches
+At Upperton Pharma Solutions we have seen a surge in interest in delivery by both of these formulation approaches.

 Over the next few weeks, we will be producing a series of short articles in which we will be discussing a number of advantages that this fast-growing delivery route offers, as well as considering some of the challenges that are associated with the development of nasal formulations for use in the clinic.